Dr Ysabel Gerrard

 Lecturer in Digital Media and Society

-Ysabel joined the Department of Sociological Studies in 2017, having completed her PhD at the University of Leeds and spending some time as an Intern at Microsoft Research New England.
-She is also the Book Reviews Editors for Convergence: International Journal of Research into New Media Technologies, and the Young Scholars’ Representative for the European Communication Research and Education Association (ECREA) Digital Culture and Communication Section.
-Her research interests are in: social media and society; gender and identities; feminist media theory; social media content moderation; and digital research methods.
+Ysabel joined the Department of Sociological Studies in September 2017, having completed her PhD at the School of Media and Communication, University of Leeds and spending some time as an Intern at Microsoft Research New England.
+In addition to her research and teaching, Ysabel is the Chair of the European Communication Research and Education Association (ECREA) Digital Culture and Communication Section (2021-2022), and a member of Facebook’s Suicide and Self-Injury (SSI) Advisory Board.

 Ysabel’s research interests are in: